shikijs/shiki/docs/guide/install.md

 })
 ```

+### Bundle Presets

+We also provide some pre-composed bundles for you to use easily, learn more about them in the [bundles section](/guide/bundles).

 ### CJS Usage

 `shikiji` is published as ESM-only to reduce the package size.
 It's still possible to use it in CJS, as Node.js supports importing ESM modules dynamically in CJS.